New York City Workplace Retaliation Lawyers

 Some common types of retaliation claims include:

-• Retaliation for Reporting Discrimination or Harassment: It's illegal for your employer to retaliate against you for reporting discrimination or harassment based on protected characteristics like race, gender, age, religion, or disability.
+- Retaliation for reporting discrimination or harassment: It is illegal for your employer to retaliate against you for reporting discrimination or harassment based on protected characteristics such as race, gender, age, religion, or disability.

-• Retaliation for Filing a Workers' Compensation Claim: If you're injured on the job and file a workers' compensation claim, your employer cannot retaliate against you.
+- Retaliation for filing a workers' compensation claim: If you are injured on the job and file a workers' compensation claim, your employer cannot retaliate against you.

 These are just a few examples of claims of retaliation that can be brought to New York City.
 If you believe you have been retaliated against for any reason, you must speak with an experienced employment lawyer to discuss your rights and options.